This is a complete guide to salt lamps leaking!

 Salt lamp leaking is a sign of warning in the himalayan salt lamps!

-Why Is My Himalayan Salt Lamp Leaking Water or Fluid?
+Why Is My Himalayan Salt Lamp Leaking?

 Himalayan salt is hygroscopic(water-absorbing) in nature.
 It absorbs water and attracts moisture from the environment.
 It occurs due to the natural properties of salt lamps.